The action descriptions are grouped by the socket type and category.

 The dialog for adding and editing digital action items consists of an upper part that contains the item and the actions for that item.
 The lower part is common to all actions.

 For some actions, for example Signal head, you need to first select the item and then you can select the action to do on that item.
-For example, for Signal head, you first select the signal head to act on and then you can select the appearence to set for that signal head.
+For example, for Signal head, you first select the signal head to act on and then you can select the appearance to set for that signal head.

 The Edit screen is the same except for the title, the Create button and the current content will be in the fields.